White Chimneys: History

-White Chimneys has a long history as the setting of Ghost stories, with residents reporting unexplained smells, sounds and apparitions.
+White Chimneys has a long history as the setting of ghost stories, with residents reporting unexplained smells, sounds and apparitions.

-Current Use
+Current use

 The house continues to be maintained as a private residence.
 The grounds and formal gardens are open to the public by appointment.
-In most recent years, the property has gained popularity as an elegant wedding ceremony and reception venue.
+Most recently, the property has gained popularity as a wedding ceremony and reception venue.
 The bank barn and pastures are utilized for horses.